lichess-org/lila-openingexplorer/README.md

    As of February 2023, Lichess handles around 12k requests/minute, using:

    * 4 spinning disks in RAID10
-   * 128 GiB RAM, of which 40 GiB are used for the block cache
+   * 128 GiB RAM, of which 80 GiB are used for the block cache
    * Compressed PGN import rate of around 100 KiB/s on the live system, paused at peak hours.

-   Importing is currently very inefficient, but good enough to index faster than games are played.
+   Importing is currently very slow, but good enough to index faster than games are played.
 Initially, the database was prepared offline, with speed dropping as the database grew, averaging 1 MiB/s compressed indexing speed (so effectively 7 MiB/s uncompressed PGN data).